Stay or Switch: Competitive Online Algorithms for Energy Plan Selection in Energy Markets with Retail Choice: Problem Formulation

 \subsubsection{Pricing Schemes}

-We describe the pricing schemes of different energy plans in the US.
-We first consider two major energy plans to be selected by a customer.
-Let $s_t$ be the selected plan, where 0 represents a fixed-rate plan and 1 represents a variable-rate plan.
+In the US, there are two major types of energy plans offered to households.
+Let $\mathcal{N}$ be the available plan set, and $s_t\in \mathcal{N}$ be the chosen plan at time $t$.

-\begin{itemize} \item {\em Variable-Rate Plan}: Switching between different variable-rate plans will not incur any cost.
-As a result, we can always assume the least-cost variable-rate plan when selecting a variable-rate plan.
-Hence, there is only a single variable-rate plan to be considered at each time.
-Denote by $p^1_t$ the price per electricity unit for the variable-rate plan, and the consumption charge at time $t$ is $p^1_t\cdot e_t$.
+\begin{itemize} \item {\em Variable-Rate Plan}: Variable-rate plans usually have relatively high costs with fluctuations according to the market.
+Switching to variable-rate plans do not incur any additional cost.
+Denote by $p^{s_t}_t$ the price per electricity unit for the variable-rate plan $s_t$ at time $t$.
+The energy cost at time $t$ is $p^{s_t}_t\cdot e_t$.

-\item {\em Fixed-Rate Plan}: Fixed-rate plans also vary with market prices, but do not fluctuate as much as variable-rate plans and are characterized by a stable ranking for a long period of time.
-Moreover, there is always a relatively high cancellation fee when cancelling a fixed-rate plan.
-With this understanding, we assume that a consumer will not switch between fixed-rate plans.
+\item {\em Fixed-Rate Plan}: Fixed-rate plans have less fluctuation in prices and are normally cheaper than variable-rate plans.
+However, if electricity usage has a large variation, fixed-rate plans will incur high charges.
+Further, the cancellation fee will be charged when terminating a fixed-rate plan.

-Note that a fixed-rate plan will not offer the same electricity price for arbitrary demand, but a tiered-pricing scheme up for a certain level of demand \cite{eastcoast}.
-Let $B_t$ be a base load for a consumer for each time $t$ in the previous year, and $p^0_t$ be the price per electricity unit for a fixed-rate plan.
-A consumer will pay $B_t\cdot p^0_t$ if his/her demand is between $0.9B_t$ and $1.1B_t$.
-Otherwise, an underusage fee will be charged at rate $H$ when $e_t$ is less than $0.9B_t$, or an overusage fee will be charged at the same rate of a variable-rate plan when $e_t$ is more than $1.1B_t$. \end{itemize}
+Note that a specific tiered-pricing scheme is applied to fixed-rate plans \cite{eastcoast}.
+Let $B_t$ be the baseload for a household at time $t$, and $p^{s_t}_t$ be the price per electricity unit for the fixed-rate plan.
+A household pays $B_t\cdot p^{s_t}_t$ when electricity demand $e_t$ is between $0.9B_t$ and $1.1B_t$.
+Otherwise, an under-usage fee is charged at rate $U^{s_t}$ when $e_t$ is less than $0.9B_t$, or an over-usage fee is charged at rate $V^{s_t}$ when $e_t$ exceeds $1.1B_t$. \end{itemize}